juuliasantala/prog_training/3/README.md

 Once you've got your token, get all the network devices.
 Once you have parsed the response from JSON to Python data structure, loop through the items and print the fammily and hostname of each of the returned devices on the screen.

 **TIP**
-By adding this in the beginning of your code, you can remoce the InsecyreRequestWarnings:
+By adding this in the beginning of your code, you can remove the InsecureRequestWarnings:
 ```Python
 from requests.packages.urllib3.exceptions import InsecureRequestWarning
 requests.packages.urllib3.disable_warnings(InsecureRequestWarning)